“Not all readers are leaders, but all leaders are readers.” Harry S. Truman.

-Since then my reading habits have transitioned from an exclusively fiction diet to one that focuses more on the themes of missions, leadership, training and spiritual formation.
+Since then, my reading habits have transitioned from an exclusive fiction diet to one that focuses more on the themes of missions, leadership, training, and spiritual formation.
 Reading has become part of my “job”, for evaluating and recommending books is a significant aspect of encouraging missionaries in their growth and development.
 Furthermore, reading good books is the primary way that I stimulate my own personal growth and development.

 Needless to say, I have not read the vast majority of the books I own.
 Frankly, the vast majority do not deserve to be read, at least not by me, given the other priorities of my calling and ministry.
 Add to that the fact that new books are coming out every day.
 Seth Godin claims that 15 million books were published in 2012.

 Obviously, we need to read very selectively.
 T. J. Addington, head of ReachGlobal says, “Maybe ten percent of what is on the market in the leadership arena is worth reading.”